clifhodges13/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+      1. DOM stands for Document Object Model.
+It is a representation of the html elements on the page, NOT the actual elements.
+We can make changes to the DOM that will update how the page is rendered, without effecting the source code.

 2. What is an event?

+      2. An event is some action that happens in the browser or from a user interaction, such as a ‘click’, ‘scroll’, etc.

 3. What is an event listener?

+      3. An event listener is a function that watches the browser for an event and executes some code whenever that event is triggered.

 4. Why would we convert a NodeList into an Array?

+      4. NodeLists do not have the full power of an array, for example, for looping methods, it only has the forEach method.
+To have access to map, filter, etc., we must first convert the NodeList into and array.

 5. What is a component?

+      5. A component is a reusable piece of code the we can use to generate elements that share functionality and/or styling.
+It follows the DRY principle and makes our code much more manageable and scalable.

 ### Git Set up